zumasys/docs/site/jbase/miscellaneous/profiles/environment-settings/README.md

 ## Description

-This section allows any additional environment variables needed to be included, it's not necessarily just used for jBASE.
+This section allows any additional environment variables that need to be included.
+It is not necessarily just used for jBASE.
 You can add any additional variables your application currently needs in this section.

 ``` json
 "environment": {